 I consider this a bonus groundcover plant.
 Every time I see it, I am thankful for the pretty flowers and their ability to self-propagate (slowly and in a controlled manner).

 Dianthus are rated and sold as annuals in my area.
 But they keep coming back.
 Even after harsh winters.
 I LOVE this bright color, and I keep splitting this plant and planting it in other areas.
 A bonus plant because I paid about $2 for a little container holding 6 plants.
 And I've had them for 4 years now!

 One of the best sources of ground cover plant inspiration has been visiting my neighbors' shade gardens.
 Sometimes it's where it's planted in relation to other plants or structures in the garden that make them stand out.
 See what grows well in your area and speak to their owners about the benefits and drawbacks of the specific plants.

-Do some of your own research though!
+Do some of your own research, though!
 Even I made an error and planted an invasive plant in my yard.
-It's controlable because I know that plant's growth tendancies now.
+It's controllable because I know that plant's growth tendencies now.

 More shade plant information